 Part A - Short definition:

 Refers to the classification of the population according to whether or not the persons are members of an economic family.

-Economic family persons refer to two or more household members who are related to each other by blood, marriage, common-law or adoption, and thereby constitute an economic family.
+Economic family persons refer to two or more household members who are related to each other by blood, marriage, common-law, adoption or a foster relationship, and thereby constitute an economic family.

 In each economic family, one person is designated as the reference person.
-For purposes of presentation of historically comparable low-income statistics, the following designations have been made.
-The male spouse or partner is designated as the reference person in opposite-sex couple families.
+In couple families, either opposite-sex or same-sex, the first person in the couple listed on the questionnaire is the economic family reference person.
 In lone-parent families, the male or female lone parent is the reference person.
-In same-sex couple families, the first person in the couple listed on the questionnaire is the economic family reference person.
-In all other economic families, the reference person can be either a male or female person not in a census family.
+In all other economic families, the reference person is either a man or a woman not in a census family.

-Persons in the economic family other than the economic family reference person are classified as spouses or common-law partners of the reference person, children of the reference person, or other economic family members.
+Persons in the economic family other than the economic family reference person are classified as the married spouse or the common-law partner of the reference person, children of the reference person (including grandchildren), or other economic family members (including foster children).
 Children of the reference person may be of any age or marital status.

 Persons not in economic families refer to household members who do not belong to an economic family, including persons living alone.